boricua007/MSFD_SwaggerApiClientLab/README.md

 ---

 .NET 9.0 Console Application built for the Microsoft Back-End Development course as part of the Full-Stack Certification track.
-This application demonstrates Swagger API client generation, ASP.NET Core web API development, and NSwag code generation for the Microsoft Full-Stack Developer Certification track.
+This application demonstrates Swagger API client generation, ASP.NET Core web API development, and NSwag code generation - essential skills for full-stack developers building scalable web applications for the Microsoft Full-Stack Developer Certification track.